Skip to main content

 In 2009, Business to Arts launched a capacity-building programme called New Stream, which was initially supported with a €400k investment from Bank of America Merrill Lynch to develop fundraising skills in Irish arts organisations.

-The Arts Fundraising Tool Kit programme is designed to equip you with strategies, tools, and tactics that can be used immediately within your arts organisation to build fundraising expertise.
-Participants receive a detailed print tool kit, along with a suite of video content, to guide them through the course content and exercises.
+The ArtWorks programme is designed to equip you with capabilities that can be used immediately within your arts organisation to build fundraising expertise.

 This programme is suitable for anyone who is: